-Azure Healthcare Limited and all its related bodies corporate (Azure or the Company) is committed to recruiting, developing and retaining a talented and diverse workforce so as to maximise its corporate goals.
+Azure Healthcare Limited and all its related entities (Azure or the Company) is committed to recruiting,developing and retaining a talented and diverse workforce so as to maximise its corporate goals.

 Diversity includes, but is not limited to, gender, age, ethnicity and cultural background.
 To the extent practicable, Azure will address the recommendations and guidance provided in the ASX Corporate Governance Council’s Corporate Governance Principles and Recommendations (Second Edition) (ASX Principles).

-The board of directors (Directors) of Azure (Board) is responsible for adopting and monitoring the Company’s Diversity Policy (Policy).
-This Policy does not form part of an employee’s contract of employment, nor does it give rise to contractual obligations.
+The board of Directors of Azure is responsible for adopting and monitoring the Company’s Diversity Policy (Policy).
+This policy does not form part of an employee’s contract of employment, nor does it give rise to contractual obligations.
 Every employee and officer of Azure is responsible for supporting and maintaining Azure’s corporate culture, including its commitment to diversity in the workplace.